mchenggit/kabanero-event/architecture/README.md

    - fail if some tasks fails

 For the source repository, the architect:
-- Creates the Github organizational functional IDs and webhook following instructions at: https://help.github.com/en/articles/configuring-webhooks-for-organization-events-in-your-enterprise-account.
+- Creates the Github organizational functional IDs and webhook
-  - Finds the Kabanero Github event listener URL and secret to receive Github events: **TBD**: how to find the URL and secret.
+  - Finds the Kabanero Github event listener URL and secret to receive Github events:
   - The Github events to be received are:
       - Pull Requests
 - Creates the Kuberentes secrets required to access the repositories in the organization, depending on what is supported by the build pipeline, and Github: https://developer.github.com/v3/guides/managing-deploy-keys/.
 - Creates the `ui` repository under a Github organization.
 - Authorizes developers by adding them as collaborators.

-Alternatively, for a small or personal project, per-repository webhook may be configured.
-The steps are essentially the same.
-The only difference is the the webhook is set up at the repository level rather than at organizational level.

 The architect configures Kabanero what actions to take for pull request on an `ui` repository:
 - Input: Github